 Okayama Prefectural Museum of Art

-This museum opened in 1988 next to the Okayama Prefecture Tenjinyama Cultural Plaza and hosts a variety of fascinating exhibitions throughout the year.
+This art museum opened in 1988 next to the Okayama Prefecture Tenjinyama Cultural Plaza and hosts a variety of fascinating special exhibitions throughout the year.
 Like the nearby Okayama City Orient Museum, it was designed by Shinichi Okada and has a unified exterior.

 Okayama Prefectural Museum of Art: Address: 8-48 Tenjincho , Kita Ward , Okayama City, Okayama Prefecture Prefecture